 Holders of Limited Vote Common Stock, voting as a class, will elect one director.
 Each share of Limited Vote Common Stock is entitled to one-tenth of one vote on each other matter on which it may vote.

-On all other matters, holders of Common Stock and Limited Vote Common Stock will vote together.
+On all matters other than the election of directors, holders of Common Stock and Limited Vote Common Stock will vote together.

 Who can attend the meeting?